5 Cool and Unique Blue Jay Facts You Didn’t Know

 Blue Jay Fact #3.
 They Have a Throat Pouch to Store Food In

-Getting back to Blue Jay caching…part of what makes them great storers of food is that they can hold multiple seeds at once in a throat pouch called the gular pouch.
+Getting back to Blue Jay caching…part of what makes them great storers of food is that they can hold multiple seeds at once in a throat sack (lol) called the gular pouch.
 They can store up to five acorns at once in their throat.

 This is a funny sight at feeders.
-You’ll see a Blue Jay stuff as many peanuts as it can into its throat before it flies away to store some of the food for later.
+You’ll see a Blue Jay stuff as many peanuts as it can into its throat before it flies away to store them for later.

 That’s efficient eating!
-I wish I could do this, but I’d also rather not receive a lifetime ban from buffets.
+I wish I could do this, but I’d also rather not receive a lifetime ban from restaurants.

 Blue Jay Fact #4.
 Blue Jays Copy the Calls of Hawks, Bald Eagles and Owls